Menu

 • Configure a storage option for traces

-• Install Tempo using Helm
+• Install Tempo or GET using Helm

 To learn more about Helm, read the Helm documentation.